Factual/smaker/examples/tutorial.md

 	tag (as long as we can work backward from the final rule to the inputs, snakemake can generate the full DAG).

-+ The dryrun output is considerably more verbose, because we specified several values for the `multiply` parameter.
++ The dryrun output is more verbose, because we specified several values for the `multiply` parameter.
+That can be muted with `--quiet`.

-+ We use Python inline to make the dataframe, which works because the Snakefile is a superset of Python.
-We had to cast the `output` directive to a string to extract the value into a Python primitive, but otherwise the code changes little from normal Python.
-In the `hello_world` example we could access `wildcards.say_hello` as a string directly, so there are some syntax inconsistencies to be aware of.
++ We inlined Python to make the dataframe, which works because the Snakefile is a superset of Python.
+We had to cast the `output` directive to a string to extract a Python primitive, but otherwise the looks like normal Python.
+On the other hand, in the `hello_world` example we accessed `wildcards.say_hello` as a string directly because the `shell` directive allows it.
+    So there are some snakemake syntax peculiarities to be aware of.

 + We exec'd a Python script in a shell command, and visually organized the call by splitting it into multiple lines.
 Refer to